tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 have to do a costly operation, make sure that its results "pay for" many smaller useful operation.
 TigerBeetle uses batching at many different levels:

 - Individual transfers are aggregated into a prepare.
-This amortizes replication and prefetches IO overhead.
+This amortizes replication and prefetch IO overhead.
 - Changes from 32 prepares are aggregated in memory before being written to disk together
 - Changes from 1024 prepares are aggregated before checkpoint is atomically advanced by overwriting